Fast, flexible, and accurate evaluation of gravitational-wave Malmquist bias with machine learning: Density estimation

 Density estimation methods can be loosely divided into parametric and non-parametric methods.\footnote{We note that the word ``non-parametric'' is something of a misnomer, as often these models involve large numbers of unphysical parameters to perform the fit.
 An alternative delineation is between models where the parameters are either physically motivated (parametric) or not physically motivated (non-parametric).} Parametric density estimation involves fitting a parameterized phenomenological model to the data.
 An example of this is the method used to reconstruct the population distribution of binary black holes in this work.
 To estimate the gravitational-wave selection function we will rely on non-parametric density estimation.

-Many methods for nonparametric density estimation are commonly used, however, most traditional methods such as binning or kernel density estimation scale poorly as the dimensionality of the problem increases.
+Many methods for nonparametric density estimation are commonly used; however, most traditional methods such as binning or kernel density estimation scale poorly as the dimensionality of the problem increases.
 More sophisticated density estimation techniques involving the optimization of many parameters, such as Gaussian mixture models or flow-based inference, have proved successful at approximating complex functions in large dimensional spaces, see, e.g.,~\cite{Powell2019, Gabbard2019, Green2020a, Green2021, Wong2020a, Wong2020b, Wong2021a} for applications in gravitational-wave inference.
-These models also provide natural ways to generate additional samples from the underlying densities and are therefore sometimes referred to as generative models.
+These models also provide natural ways to generate additional samples from the underlying densities at minimal cost and are therefore sometimes referred to as generative models.

 In this work, we approximate $\pdet(\theta)$ using a Gaussian mixture model.
-A Gaussian mixture model approximates the distribution as a set of multivariate Gaussian distributions each with a unique mean and covariance.
-The number of components is a hyper-parameter that can be manually tuned.
-Expectation maximization is performed by varying the means and covariances of each component.
+A Gaussian mixture model is an unsupervised density estimator that approximates the distribution as a set of multivariate Gaussian distributions each with a unique mean and covariance.